 The outlook for Iran's livestock and dairy sectors in the short and medium term is improving.
-A recovery in farms' profitability will help production to grow in 2013/14 after two seasons of stagnation on the back of skyrocketing feed prices.
+A recovery in farm profitability will help production to grow in 2014/15 after two seasons of stagnation on the back of skyrocketing feed prices.
 In the medium term, the easing of sanctions is likely to boost Iran's economy, paving the way for substantial foreign investment that has been on hold.
-There has been recent progress in talks between Iran and Western countries to reach an agreement on the former's nuclear programme: Iran and the so-called P5+1 countries - China, France, Russia, the UK and the US plus Germany - on November 24 2013 reached an understanding on the implementation of a deal under which sanctions on some of Iran's trade in goods and services will be suspended.

 The oil and gas industry, along with infrastructure, would be obvious beneficiaries; however, agribusiness projects, especially in the livestock and dairy sectors, are also likely to benefit from the easing of sanctions.
 Large agribusiness companies are already present in Iran and most, such as Danone, entered the market before international sanctions were imposed in 2012.

-Since the agreement, Iran has made a number of deals related to grain and fertilisers imports, which demonstrates that hurdles to imports are easing.
+Since the agreement, Iran has made a number of deals related to grain and fertiliser imports, which demonstrates that hurdles to imports are easing.
 In September 2013, Iran's Agricultural Support Services Company issued a tender to buy 60,000 tonnes of potassium sulphate, its first tender in two years.
 Belgian chemical firm Tessenderlo won this tender.
 We believe private Iranian buyers are likely to make more active purchases this year as trade becomes easier in line with the easing of restrictions on Iran's banking system.
 The government stepped up state purchases in recent years in order to deal with rising hurdles to trade.

-The aforementioned sanctions have also affected the rice industry, and Iran has been increasingly relying on Indian rice exporters since 2011.
+The aforementioned sanctions have also affected the rice industry and Iran has been increasingly relying on Indian rice exporters since 2011.
 India was one of the few countries to have a barter trade system and other payment mechanisms with Iran, which helped India to import oil and export rice and other items to Iran.
 However, the recent progress in talks between Iran and Western countries to reach an agreement on the former's nuclear programme may weaken the Indian advantage by eventually allowing free trading in US dollars.
 This is likely to favour Thai and mostly Pakistani exports, as these countries are traditionally the largest suppliers to Iran.